-Grating potatoes releases some of the potato starch, and you want that stuff!
-(Think of it as the glue that helps hold your latkes together.)
-The starch will settle to the bottom of the liquid, so pour off the water slowly and carefully, and salvage as much potato starch as you can.
+The act of grating potatoes releases some of the potato starch, and you want that starch in your latkes.
+(Think of it as the glue that helps hold the latkes together.)
+The starch will settle to the bottom of the liquid in the bowl, so slowly and carefully pour off the water and salvage as much potato starch as you can.
 Then mix it into your latke batter.Continue to 5 of 10 below.

 05 of 10